 The objectives/aims of the Westbourne Orchestral Society are to:

-- promote and help popularise classical music by the presentation of concerts, normally eight per year, and thereby providing education in the art and science of music,
+- promote and help popularise classical music by the presentation of concerts, normally six per year, and thereby providing education in the art and science of music,

 - provide a means by which musicians of various grades of competence can share the joy of making music together,